dankoller112/Shell-Ubuntu-Install/README.md

 # Shell-Ubuntu-Install
-Post-installation script for my personal ubuntu system
+Post-installation script for my personal ubuntu system.
-Feel free to use it, if you're in need for similiar programs
+Feel free to use it, if you're in need for similiar programs.
+Tested and working on Ubuntu 20.04.2 LTS.
 Created by github.com/dankoller112

 ## Use script